 Stretching and Muscle Fascia

-What is muscle fascia and how does it affect your flexibility and the way you stretch?
+What is muscle fascia and how does it affect your flexibility and the way you move?

 What is Muscle Fascia?

 Fascia is a fibrous connective tissue that is present throughout the entire body, not just the muscles.
 There are three main types of fascia:

 - Superficial Fascia, which is mostly associated with the skin;